Socialist Kshama Sawant faces recall vote in Seattle

 Voters in an extremely liberal Seattle district are deciding whether they want to keep socialist Kshama Sawant on the City Council

-But critics say she offers more rhetoric than substance, and that her brash antics are incompatible with good governance.
+But critics have said she offers more rhetoric than substance and that her brash antics are incompatible with good governance.

+At stake is how the city approaches homelessness, police reform, taxation and other pressing issues.

+Sawant has been pushing for rent control, cutting police funding and expanding taxes on high earners such as Amazon to pay for affordable housing, schools and community services.

-Seattle and other cities are banned by state law from adopting rent control, for example.
-And last month, a federal appeals court ruled that two Seattle police officers could sue Sawant for defamation, after she claimed a fatal shooting they were involved in was “a blatant murder.”
+But Seattle and other cities are banned by state law from adopting rent control.
+And last month, a federal appeals court ruled that two Seattle police officers could sue Sawant for defamation after she claimed a fatal shooting they were involved in was “a blatant murder.”

-The recall question on the ballot cites three charges: a minor campaign finance violation that Sawant acknowledged and for which she paid a fine; her alleged leadership of a protest march to the home of Mayor Jenny Durkan, even though Durkan’s address was protected by a state confidentiality law due to her prior work as a federal prosecutor; and her decision to let a crowd of protesters into City Hall while it was closed due to the pandemic.
+The recall question on the ballot cites a minor campaign finance violation that Sawant acknowledged and for which she paid a fine and her alleged leadership of a protest march to the home of Mayor Jenny Durkan, even though Durkan’s address was protected by a state confidentiality law due to her prior work as a federal prosecutor.
+The recall question also cites her decision to let a crowd of protesters into City Hall while it was closed due to the pandemic.

-Bridger insisted that his motivation for bringing the recall campaign was to hold Sawant accountable for those transgressions, and that it has nothing to do with her politics.
+Bridger insisted that his motivation for bringing the recall campaign was to hold Sawant accountable and that it has nothing to do with her politics.

-But to Sawant’s supporters, the charges are merely a pretext for an effort by big business, developer and commercial real-estate interests to accomplish what they failed to do in 2019, when a late, million-dollar push by Amazon to defeat her and other progressive candidates backfired.
+But to Sawant’s supporters, the charges are a pretext for an effort by big business, developers and commercial real-estate interests to accomplish what they failed to do in 2019 — when a late, million-dollar push by Amazon to defeat her and other progressive candidates backfired.
 Sawant was reelected by about 4 percentage points.

 Sawant denies having led the march to Durkan’s house, though she did participate in it.

-She has defended her decision to let Black Lives Matter demonstrators into City Hall in the wake of George Floyd's murder by Minneapolis police.
-She said the protesters were only inside for an hour and that it was important for them to be seen in the halls of power.
+She has defended her decision to let Black Lives Matter demonstrators inside City Hall following George Floyd's murder by Minneapolis police.
+She said the protesters were only there for an hour and that it was important for them to be seen in the halls of power.

-Bryan Koulouris, spokesman for the Kshama Solidarity Campaign, called the attempt to boot Sawant part of a national backlash against the Black Lives Matter movement.
-Even the timing of the vote is suspicious, he said.
+Bryan Koulouris, spokesman for the Kshama Solidarity Campaign, called the attempt to recall Sawant part of a national backlash against the Black Lives Matter movement.

-The recall campaign needed to turn in nearly 11,000 signatures by early August to place the question onto last month’s ballot.

-Sawant’s supporters hoped that would happen, believing that better turnout for the general election — more young and lower-income voters, especially — would improve Sawant’s chances for remaining in office, as opposed to a special election on some other Tuesday between Thanksgiving and Christmas.
-They went so far as to collect 3,000 signatures for the recall effort to ensure it made the November ballot.

-But Bridger didn’t turn in the signatures in time to make the general election, saying the recall campaign simply hadn’t collected enough by the deadline.

-“This is a blatant act of voter suppression,” Koulouris said.
-“From the nature of the charges and from when this election is happening, it begins to scratch the surface of why this is a right-wing recall.”
+“From the nature of the charges and from when this election is happening, it begins to scratch the surface of why this is a right-wing recall," Koulouris said.

 The two groups supporting the recall — Recall Sawant and A Better Seattle — have raised close to $1 million combined, as has Kshama Solidarity.